dravetech/blogposts-demos/network-telemetry-prometheus/README.md

 Now wait a couple of minutes to make sure all the software gets properly initialized.
 You can connect to any of the devices available with `make {spine00,leaf00,leaf01}`.

-I'd suggest by connecting to `spine00` and check if BGP is up and running.
+I'd suggest starting by connecting to `spine00` and checking if BGP is up and running.
 If BGP is not up you may have to connect to `spine00` and swap the IPs in `Et1` and `Et2` because docker sometimes doesn't respect the order of the interfaces.

 When you are done you can stop the environment executing the command: